 SSCS Predoctoral Achievement Award

-For a small number of promising graduate students, the IEEE SSCS Predoctoral Achievement Award provides a $1,000 honorarium as well as other expenses incurred by the awardee.
+For a small number of promising graduate students, the IEEE SSCS Predoctoral Achievement Award provides a $1,000 honorarium as well as reimbursement of select expenses incurred by the awardee for attending the next International Solid-State Circuits Conference.

 Applicants must be members of the IEEE and the Solid-State Circuits Society, have completed at least one year of study in a PhD program in the area of solid state circuits, and not have received a PhD degree in the area of solid state circuits prior to the final application deadline.
 Awards are made on the basis of academic record and promise, quality of publications, and a graduate study program well matched to the charter of SSCS.
 Prior winners of the Predoctoral Achievement Award will not be eligible.
 No more than two awards will be granted in a given year to students of one Principal Advisor.